prosodylab/bestiary-risingcontours/README.md

 [http://prosodylab.org/data/bestiary/bestiary-risingcontours/](http://prosodylab.org/data/bestiary/bestiary-risingcontours/)

+There's also a paat annotation  script that can be used to create a  new annotation (one can choose whether one wants to see the condition and/or prior  annotation or  not).

-If you use this data, please cite both the paper and this repository
+If you use this data or  code from this repository, please cite both the paper and this repository!